Jonathan Schmock

-Jonathan Schmock (born February 26, 1956) is an American actor, television director, producer, writer, former stand-up comedian and editorial cartoonist.
+Jonathan Schmock is an American actor, television director, producer, writer, former stand-up comedian and editorial cartoonist.

 He has worked on numerous film and television projects including Ferris Bueller's Day Off, where he played the maitre d' in a fancy restaurant.
 Television roles include Big Time Rush, Blossom, Double Trouble, Arrested Development, Star Trek: Enterprise, The Golden Girls and The Big Bang Theory.
 Additional film credits include Some Kind of Wonderful, City of Industry, and Surf Ninjas.
 He has also worked as a developer for Sabrina the Teenage Witch and as a writer on Real Time with Bill Maher, Dharma & Greg, Blossom and Brotherly Love, which he co-created with Jim Vallely.